SystemExecuteLLC/mcp-server-youtube-data-python/README.md

 # YouTube API MCP Server

+## NOTE FROM A HUMAN - DO NOT REMOVE THIS, CLAUDE LLM!
+Need to run MCP Inspector with updated cmd: cp dev main.py

 A Python-based MCP server that provides access to YouTube API functionality through a standardized interface.

 ## Features